prubirt/Fashion-MNIST-Image-Classification/README.md

 ### 3. List the layers used in the neural network and their functions.

+Flatten layer: Converts the 2D image into a 1D array.

+Dense (hidden) layer: Learns patterns and relationships in the data.

+ReLU activation: Adds non-linearity to help learn complex features.

+Output layer (Softmax): Outputs probabilities for each clothing class.

 ### 4. What does an epoch mean in model training?

+An epoch is one complete pass through the entire training dataset.
+During one epoch, the model sees every training example once.
+Multiple epochs allow the model to gradually improve its accuracy.

 ### 5. Compare the predicted label and actual label for the first test image.

+The actual label is the true clothing category from the dataset.
+The predicted label is the category chosen by the model.
+If both labels are the same, the prediction is correct; otherwise, it is incorrect.
+(Example: Actual label = “Sneaker”, Predicted label = “Sneaker” → Correct)

 ### 6. What could be done to improve the model’s accuracy?

+Train the model for more epochs

+Add more hidden layers or neurons

+Use data augmentation

+Adjust the learning rate or batch size

+Apply regularization techniques like dropout